ipupko/CRISP/README.md

 Compass Genomics. https://github.com/ipupko/CRISP
 ```

-Co-authors: Dr Jared Maina, Dr Vincent Pascat (tentative, pending JOSS submission).

 ---

 ## Contributing

-Issues and feature requests are welcome -- please open one before submitting a pull request so we can discuss the proposed change first.
+Issues and feature requests are welcome - please open one before submitting a pull request so we can discuss the proposed change first.
 If you are using CRISP on a dataset and hit something unexpected, a minimal reproducible example is enormously helpful.

 ---